-19. General valuation of rateable property
+18. General valuation of rateable property

-- 19.1 The first valuation roll prepared in terms of the Act, shall take effect from the start of the financial year following completion of the prescribed public inspection period. - 19.2 The municipality shall prepare a new valuation roll every 4 (four) years but may, with the approval of the MEC for local government, extend the validity of the valuation roll to 5 (five) years. - 19.3 Supplementary valuations will be undertaken on an annual basis to ensure that the valuation roll is properly maintained.
+- 18.1 The first valuation roll prepared in terms of the Act, shall take effect from the start of the financial year following completion of the prescribed public inspection period. - 18.2 The municipality shall prepare a new valuation roll every 4 (four) years but may, with the approval of the MEC for local government, extend the validity of the valuation roll to 5 (five) years. - 18.3 Supplementary valuations will be undertaken on an annual basis to ensure that the valuation roll is properly maintained.

-20. Correction of errors and omissions
+19. Correction of errors and omissions

-- 20.1 Where the rates levied on a particular property have been incorrectly determined, whether because of an error or omission on the part of the municipality or because of incorrect, false of misleading information provided by the property owner concerned or because of a contravention of the permitted use to which such property may be put, the rates payable shall be appropriately adjusted for the period extending from the date on which the error or omission was first detected back to the date on which rates were first raised in terms of the current valuation roll. - 20.2 In addition, where the error occurred because of false information provided by the property owner or as a result of a contravention of the permitted use of the property concerned, interest on the unpaid portion of the adjusted rates payable shall be levied at the maximum prescribed rate.
+- 19.1 Where the rates levied on a particular property have been incorrectly determined, whether because of an error or omission on the part of the municipality or because of incorrect, false of misleading information provided by the property owner concerned or because of a contravention of the permitted use to which such property may be put, the rates payable shall be appropriately adjusted for the period extending from the date on which the error or omission was first detected back to the date on which rates were first raised in terms of the current valuation roll. - 19.2 In addition, where the error occurred because of false information provided by the property owner or as a result of a contravention of the permitted use of the property concerned, interest on the unpaid portion of the adjusted rates payable shall be levied at the maximum prescribed rate.

-21. Cost of exemptions, rebates, reductions and phasing-in discounts of rates
+20. Cost of exemptions, rebates, reductions and phasing-in discounts of rates

-- 21.1 The municipal manager must annually table in the Council: - (a) a list of all exemptions, rebates and reductions granted by the Council in terms of this policy and/or the Act during the previous financial year; and - (b) a statement reflecting the income for the municipality foregone during the previous financial year by way of- - (i) such exemptions, rebates and reductions; - (ii) exclusions as referred to in section 17(1)(a), (e), (g), (h) and (i) of the Act; and - (iii) the phasing-in discount granted in terms of this policy and/or the Act.
+- 20.1 The municipal manager must annually table in the Council: - (a) a list of all exemptions, rebates and reductions granted by the Council in terms of this policy and/or the Act during the previous financial year; and - (b) a statement reflecting the income for the municipality foregone during the previous financial year by way of- - (i) such exemptions, rebates and reductions; - (ii) exclusions as referred to in section 17(1)(a), (e), (g), (h) and (i) of the Act. - 20.2 All exemptions, rebates and reductions projected for a financial year must be reflected in the municipality's annual budget for that year as-